dyth/ComputationTheory/README.md

 * `interpreterRegister.py`: a python interpreter for register machines.
 Run using `$ python interpreter.py <name>`

-* `interpreterLambda.py`: an OCaML interpreter for lambda calculus -- specifically `lambda`, the .
+* `interpreterLambda.py`: an OCaML interpreter for lambda calculus -- specifically `lambda`.
 Compiled using `$ ocamlbuild -tag thread -use-ocamlfind -pkg Extlib 'interpreterLambda.{native|byte}'`, with `native` or `byte` varying depending on which version of code the user wishes to compiles to.
 This creates an executable file.
 The following libraries were installed using opam:
   * Core.Std